Liquid Penetrant Testing & Inspection

-Liquid penetrant (PT) also called dye penetrant is an inexpensive Nondestructive testing technique which can be easily performed by qualified certified inspectors.
-Different NDT Codes, Specifications and Procedures require the inspection to be performed in a particular manner.
-Each has their own particular requirements to be followed.Depending on the critical nature of the part, an inspector performing Liquid penetrant (PT) should be qualified and certified to a Level 1, 2, or 3 per an NDT qualification and certification procedure such as SNT-TC-1A or NAS-410 are examples of the requirements NDT inspectors must follow.
+Liquid penetrant (PT), also called Dye Penetrant, is an inexpensive non-destructive testing technique which can be easily performed by a certified inspector.
+Different NDT codes, specifications and procedures require the inspection to be performed in a particular manner.
+NDT inspectors performing Liquid penetrant (PT), should be certified to a Level 1, 2, or 3.
+Procedures such as SNT-TC-1A or NAS-410 are examples of the requirements NDT inspectors must follow.